 The Dynamic Data Masking protects the data in the target database from insider-driven data leaks.
 It replaces the actual database entries with some neutral yet realistic data.
 This enables you to restrict certain database users from viewing the actual database contents without warning them.
 Static Masking enables you to prevent a data leak when you need to give access to your database to third-party developers or analysts.
 It creates a copy of your database with obfuscated data inside.
 Such a copy can be given to outsourcers without any threat of data leakage.

 DataSunrise’s Data Audit component enables you to perform database activity monitoring and audit.
-Security-wise, it can help you to reveal a breach in progress, suspicious user behavior, do whitelisting and blacklisting.
+Security-wise, it can help you to reveal a breach in progress, suspicious user behavior, create allow and deny lists.

 Vulnerability Assessment From DataSunrise